In this article

 The information contained on this website has been prepared based on publicly available information and proprietary research.
 The author does not guarantee the accuracy or completeness of the information provided in this document.
 All statements and expressions herein are the sole opinion of the author and are subject to change without notice.

-Neither the author nor any of its affiliates accept any liability whatsoever for any direct or consequential loss howsoever arising, directly or indirectly, from any use of the information contained herein.
+Neither the author nor any of its affiliates accept any liability for any direct or consequential loss howsoever arising, directly or indirectly, from any use of the information contained herein.
 In addition, nothing presented herein shall constitute an offer to sell or the solicitation of any offer to buy any security or other investment.

 Terms apply.
 Please see Circle Yield disclosures here